 - Did you know that all types of milk naturally contain some fat?
-But sometimes, people will want to have milk with more or less fat, and that's why a little magic happens during processing. - Think back to milk before it is homogenized.
+The fat in milk gives milk its creamy texture.
+Sometimes people want milk with more or less fat, and that's why a little magic happens during processing. - Think back to milk before it is homogenized.
 Do you remember how the bottle of milk in the video separated into different layers, with a creamy layer on top?
 That top layer of cream is the fat we're talking about.
 It's the special part of the milk that makes it taste really rich and smooth. - Now, let's talk about different types of milk.
 To make fat-free milk, all the cream is removed.
 Whole milk hasn't had any of its cream removed.
 Products like heavy cream (often used for making whipped cream) can have cream added to the milk to make them super rich.
 The milk you're going to taste has different amounts of fat.
 See if you can taste the differences.

 3. Time to taste!
 Distribute the Tasting Worksheet and the first milk sample.
+Only distribute one sample at a time, so students don't get confused about which milk they are tasting.
+Write the name of the milk on the board and invite students to copy the word onto their paper.
 Invite students to make observations about the sample's smell and appearance.
 Demonstrate how to hold the milk sample up to the light to observe transparency.
 Finally, taste the milk, observing the flavor and how it feels in the mouth.
 Repeat for each type of milk.

 - 4. Discussion.
 Choose some of the questions below to spark discussion. - How does the appearance of each milk type compare?
-Is one milk more transparent (see-through) than the others? - How does the texture of each milk feel on your tongue?
+Is one milk more transparent (see through) than the others? - How does the texture of each milk feel on your tongue?
 Do some milks feel thicker or thinner?